 Check the following:

-- Make sure you have applied restrictions
+- Make sure you have applied restrictions.

 - If you are excluded, as administrator, restrictions will not apply to you.

-- Check if you are in maintenance mode
+- Check if restrictions are suspended.

-- Check if your antivirus or firewall are blocking Deskman
+- Check if your antivirus or firewall are blocking Deskman.

-Windows administrators are not excluded
+Users are not excluded